YakZhang/Spreadsheet-Error-Dataset/README.md

 # Spreadsheet Error Dataset

 The **Spreadsheet Error dataset** contains 70 spreadsheets from 8 categories, 291 worksheets and 3,072 missing formulas and formula errors (which are two types of popular spreadsheet errors).
-This is the dataset used by our ISSTA 2021 paper: **Semantic Table Structure Identification in Spreadsheets**,
+This is the dataset used by our ISSTA 2021 paper: **Semantic Table Structure Identification in Spreadsheets**.

 This dataset includes three folders.